-Winter is the perfect time to check in on your financial journey, so that you can end the year without an extra luggage of stress and set yourself up for a successful start of 2022.
+Winter is the perfect time to check in on your financial journey, so that you can end the year without an extra luggage of stress and set yourself up for a successful start of 2023.
 In fact, we can learn a lesson from the season itself to guide us through some simple steps that can make a huge difference.
 Try one or try all these handful tips to help you harness the energy of this season and end your year with a big bang.
 6 Money Moves To Help You End Your Year Right.

 1. What can you shed?